playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 }
 ```

+But alas, this does not work!

 Similar to how we had to add `override` to our `AppComponent`'s lifecycle methods, we need to do the same with our constructor.
-Otherwise, we'll see the following error:
+Otherwise, we'll get this error:

 ```
 TS4115: This parameter property must have an 'override' modifier because it overrides a member in base class 'BaseComponent'.